flyteorg/flyte/docs/source/gen/flytectl_sandbox_status.rst

 flytectl sandbox status
 -----------------------

-Get status of the sandbox environment.
+Gets the status of the Sandbox environment.

 Synopsis
 ~~~~~~~~

-Retrieve the status of the Sandbox environment.
+Retrieves the status of the Sandbox environment.
 Currently, Flyte Sandbox runs as a local Docker container.

 Usage
 ::